 - Best way: Book a guided tour with hotel pickup for a stress-free day.

-- Rental car: If you’re confident driving narrow roads with hairpin turns, renting a car gives you flexibility to explore Peso da Régua, Pinhão, and other picturesque villages.
+- Rental car: If you’re confident driving narrow roads with hairpin turns, renting a car gives you the flexibility to explore Peso da Régua, Pinhão, and other picturesque villages.
+We have a guide to renting a car in Portugal here!

 - Train ride: A scenic train from Porto’s São Bento station takes you along the river for one of Europe’s most beautiful train journeys.